Boomerang (The Creatures album): Legacy

 Jeff Buckley covered "Killing Time" several times between 1992 and 1995.
 He recorded a rendition for radio station WFMU, and also performed it at his first major London concert at the Astoria after the release of Grace.

-Media
+In popular culture

 In 2008, "Standing There" was used by two dancers in the jazz category in the US television show So You Think You Can Dance.
 In 2012, "You!" was chosen in season 9 of the same TV show.

 Track listing

 All songs written and composed by Siouxsie Sioux and Budgie.